ashith18/devops-github-copilot/README.md

-# 🤖 Generate DevOps solutions using github copilot
+# 🤖 Generate DevOps solutions using github copilot.

 ## What is GitHub Copilot?